skkusal/FeatMaker/README.md

 # FeatMaker

 FeatMaker automatically generates state features & search strategy for symbolic execution.
+Our paper in accepted version is available in this repository, [accepted_paper.pdf](accepted_paper.pdf).

 ## Installation
 We recommend to use a docker image for easy and fast installation.
 To install FeatMaker on local, please follow the instructions on [docker file](Dockerfile)